Tpessia/ssr-proxy-js/README.md

 A Server-Side Rendering Proxy focused on customization and flexibility!

-Allows 3 types of proxies / fallbacks:
+Allows 3 types of proxies:
 - SSR Proxy
 - HTTP Proxy
 - Static File Serving

-Also comes with optional native caching!
+Also comes with optional caching!

 ## Example